 The real challenge of this format is being able to distill a marketing story that resonates with the audience’s attention to just a few words or images.

-This makes me think about the famous bet author Ernest Hemingway (There is still doubt by some that it was Hemmingway who wrote this 6-word novel) made that he could write a novel in just six words.
+This makes me think about the famous bet that author Ernest Hemingway (there is still doubt by some that it was Hemmingway who wrote this 6-word novel) made that he could write a novel in just six words.